Linux \wget -O - https://install.perlbrew.pl | bash # FreeBSD \fetch -o- https://install.perlbrew.pl | sh

 sudoto install CPAN modules, any more.

-While the default is good enough, you may customize it to install to alternative places, or even let multiple users share the whole perlbrew environment.
+You may optionally chose alternative places for installation, or even let multiple uses share the whole perlbrew environment.

-To install the latest stable release, and use it permanently:
+To install the latest stable release, and use it from now on:

 perlbrew install perl-5.16.0 perlbrew switch perl-5.16.0

 To play with the bleeding-edge version, but only in the current shell:

 myprogram.pl against all installations of perl, especially helpful when running tests: